vishaldhole173/pro-stream-documentation/User/VisionStream/Admin/Platform/platform.md

     - data delivered to viewers
     - time in minutes to convert the stream to an on-demand recording
     - data in MB/GB used for permanent storage
-  - These statistics help you assess usage patterns and help you understand the extent to which you are utilizing each service.
 ####
 * Records
   - Displays the number of Events, Breakouts, Users, and Pipeline records associated with your platform.

+Platform statistics help you assess usage patterns and help you understand the extent to which you are utilizing each service.

 ---

 #### Show All platform data